FREQUENTLY ASKED QUESTIONS

 Absolutely!
 We actually encourage the founding team to attend the sessions as the content helps the team level set and find clarity in the operations of the startup.

 We try to schedule sessions towards the second half of the day to end when rush hour has subsided.
 We announce the schedule dates and times at the beginning of the program to admitted candidates.
-Sessions are held at the CIC in Kendall Square or DT Boston.
+Cohort 7 will be held virtually until we have learned that it is safe to hold in-person sessions and the group is comfortable assembling.
+If it becomes safe to gather during Cohort 7, we will maintain a hybrid structure.
+In that event, in-person sessions are held at the CIC in Kendall Square or DT Boston.
 Some sessions may be held in the offices of our partners to provide a different learning experience.

 What is a "C-Suite Roundtable?"